verdoganai/Eye-Retina-Vessel-Segmentation/README.md

 # Faster-SRCNN
-In this repository, I'll share my solution for Proba-V Satellite Images Super-Resolution Competition by European Space Agency Advance Concenpts Team in English and Turkish.
+In this repository, I'll share my solution for Proba-V Satellite Images Super-Resolution Competition by European Space Agency Advance Concepts Team in English and Turkish.

 Here is the leaderboard of the competition: